What is Irritable Bowel Syndrome (IBS)?

 Children can suffer from a wide range of IBS symptoms.
 The most common include:

 - Mucus in stools

-Your child may be diagnosed with IBS if they experience symptoms at least once a week for two months.
+Your child may be diagnosed with IBS if they experience symptoms at least once a week for three months.

 We understand the impact IBS can have on your child’s day-to-day activities.
-We come together across disciplines, including neurogastroenterologists, dietitians, behavioral health specialists, nurses and others to find the right treatment plan for your child.
+Professionals from across disciplines, including neurogastroenterologists, dietitians, behavioral health specialists, nurses and others, come together to find the right treatment plan for your child.

-We’ll start by getting a clear picture of your child’s health and goals.
-Then, we will examine your child and may order some simple tests.
-We’ll use our findings to create a plan that’s right for your child.
+We will start by getting a clear picture of your child’s health and goals.
+Then, we will examine your child and may order some tests.
+We will use our findings to create a plan that is right for your child.

 While there is no cure for IBS, there are many effective ways to help manage, reduce (and in some cases) eliminate symptoms.
 These include: